 Leak testing is performed around the outside of an enclosure while asbestos removal works are ongoing inside.
 It is highly recommended that leak testing is performed whenever licensed asbestos removal work is undertaken.

 The leak testing serves to confirm that the enclosure is doing it’s job and that no asbestos fibres are leaking out of unseen gaps.
 They would usually be ran near the air lock, bag lock and by the NPU.

 Leak testing is essential when an enclosure is set up in an occupied building in order to ensure that the residents or workers are not being put at risk by the works been carried out.

 Air monitoring measures the quantity of airborne fibres in any given environment.
-There are a few different types of monitoring to suit different situations, some of which are outlined below.
 The methodology is roughly the same in each instance.
 A pump is connected to a filter head by tubing.
 The pump maintains a steady flow, pulling air through a filter mounted in the filter head.
 After a given period of time a certain volume of air can said to have been sampled.
 The filter is removed and examined for ‘respirable’ fibres under a microscope.
 The number of fibres counted and the volume of air sampled lead to the calculation of a concentration of airborne fibre – most often expressed as fibres per millilitres of air (f/ml).